 But still.
 I am feeling the need to make and share some more full sized cheesecakes.
 So, when we had friends coming over I got to work mashing up my husband’s favorite banana pudding with the banana cheesecake from the cookbook.

-I did use a very simple and easy banana pudding for the top of this banana cheesecake.
-You could make a homemade banana pudding instead if that is what you prefer.
+I made a very simple and easy banana pudding for the top of this banana cheesecake.
+If you are opposed to box mixes, definitely check out this banana pudding from scratch.

 Tips to make a Banana Pudding Cheesecake: